SummaryRead the full fact sheet

 Toddlers tend to play with their food.
 For example, your child may like to squash foods in their hands, throw food onto the floor, deliberately spit and dribble with their mouths full, or leave most of their food uneaten on their plate.

-This can be stressful to parents for three reasons, being that food costs money, meals take time and effort to prepare, and parents may be concerned their child isn’t eating enough.
+This can be stressful to parents for 3 reasons, being that food costs money, meals take time and effort to prepare, and parents may be concerned their child isn’t eating enough.

 You may find yourself getting angry with your child for wasting food, or worrying about whether they are getting enough to eat.
 Toddlers are good at picking up on your anxiety.
 They are also good at recognising their own hunger and fullness signals and, short of illness, will never voluntarily starve themselves.